This is where you specify manufacturer data, resource directories, categories, price lists, and lead time programs.

 C. Categories (optional)

 In this section you can define your own categories.
-All default categories of CET Designer are available in the Edit Products tab.
-Categories are used by CET Designer in various ways, when it is appropriate to filter products by their type.
+All default categories of CET are available in the Edit Products tab.
+Categories are used by CET in various ways, when it is appropriate to filter products by their type.
 Categorizing products determines in which view modes the product will be visible.

 Top-level category: the most generic categorization.
 For many products, this may be all that is required to categorize it.
-These are automatically specified by CET Designer and may not be edited or created.
+These are automatically specified by CET and may not be edited or created.

 Sub-level category: enables a more specific level of categorization.
-Some are provided by CET Designer and may not be edited, but you can also add and change your own sub-categories.
+Some are provided by CET and may not be edited, but you can also add and change your own sub-categories.
 To create new sub-categories, click the Create Sub-Category button and fill out the code and description fields.